kmdlogic/kmd-logic-document-generation-client/docs/Configuration/DocumentGenerationConfigurationApi.md

 The response is a list of `DocumentGenerationTemplate` objects.
 Each template includes a TemplateId string property and a Languages property which lists the relevent document languages as ISO 2 Letter Language code values.
 E.g. en, da.

-This method is equivalent to the method on DocumentGenerationClient, but since this object is already aware of its configurationId, subscriptionId and hierarchyPath, there is no need to pass these.
+This method is equivalent to the method on DocumentGenerationClient, but since this object is already aware of its configurationId and hierarchyPath, there is no need to pass these.

 #### `RequestDocumentGeneration`